kalaspuff/tomodachi/README.md

-All above mentioned ways of initiating the termination flow of the service will perform a graceful shutdown of the service which will try to await open HTTP handlers and await currently running tasks using tomodachi\'s scheduling functionality as well as await tasks processing messages from queues such as AWS SQS or RabbitMQ.
+All above mentioned ways of initiating the termination flow of the service will perform a graceful shutdown of the service which will try to await open HTTP handlers and await currently running tasks using tomodachi's scheduling functionality as well as await tasks processing messages from queues such as AWS SQS or RabbitMQ.

 Some tasks may timeout during termination according to used